electron0zero/failure-modes/pages/meetup.md

 Are you interested in hosting one of our meetups in Bangalore?
 Drop a message in [Bangalore Meetup Group in our WhatsApp Community](https://chat.whatsapp.com/IhQ2ZnPRD5sCJ4E8myMBSN)

+Our Meetups and Community Spaces are governed by [Failure Modes Code of Conduct](/coc/)

 ## Next Meetup

 Join the [WhatsApp Community](https://chat.whatsapp.com/IQOeAnHctWu2FSbgZ0Brro) to stay in the loop.